confluentinc/ksql/design-proposals/klip-29-explicit-keys.md

 ## Compatibility Implications

-CREATE Statements submitted on previous versions of ksqlDB will continue to work as expected.
+CREATE statements submitted on previous versions of ksqlDB will continue to work as expected.

-Users submitting previously written statements may see `CREATE TABLE` statements that previously ran, now fail, and see `CREATE STREAM` statements create streams without a `ROwKEY STRING KEY` column.
+Users submitting previously written statements may see `CREATE TABLE` statements that previously ran, now fail, and see `CREATE STREAM` statements create streams without a `ROWKEY STRING KEY` column.

 Users receiving an error when their `CREATE TABLE` statements fail will need to update their statements to include a suitable `PRIMARY KEY` column.
 Where the statement already contains the column set, the